lightblue-platform/lightblue-docs-developer/build_source/README.md

 ## Setup Environment
 There is a possibility of a [man-in-the-middle attack](https://github.com/lightblue-platform/lightblue-core/issues/106) when getting artifacts from Maven Central with default settings.
 The root directory of each maven project has a settings.xml file that will override the default.
 It is recommended that this setup is used.
 There are a few options for using the override:
-* Copy the settings.xml to your ~/.m2 directory.
+* Copy ./etc/settings.xml to your ~/.m2 directory.
-* Specify the file with each build using option `-s ./settings.xml`.
+* Specify the file with each build using option `-s ./etc/settings.xml`.
 * [Configure this yourself](http://central.sonatype.org/pages/consumers.html#apache-maven).
 * Do nothing, use defaults (**NOT RECOMMENDED!**).